jcorteza/cli-word-guess/README.md

-# cli-word-guess
+# CLI Word Guess Game—Colors
-CLI Word Guess Game
+The goal of this command line interface game is to guess the word.
+The theme: colors!